mbassas/marvel-app-next-js/README.md

 # ZARA WEB CHALLENGE

-This test involves developing an application to retrieve detailed information on various Marvel characters using the Marvel API found at [Marvel Developer](https://developer.marvel.com/docs).
+This repository involves developing an application to retrieve detailed information on various Marvel characters using the Marvel API found at [Marvel Developer](https://developer.marvel.com/docs).

 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).